Eugene C. Woodruff

-Eugene Cyrus Woodruff (April 8, 1871 – March 20, 1944) was an American football coach and electrical engineer.
+Eugene Cyrus Woodruff (April 8, 1871 – March 20, 1944) was an American college football coach and electrical engineer.

 University of Michigan

 Woodruff graduated from the University of Michigan with degrees in engineering (BS, 1894; PhD, 1900) and music (MS, 1896).

 Montana Agricultural

 Woodruff served as the head football coach at the Agricultural College of the State of Montana–now known as Montana State University—in Bozeman, Montana for one season in 1900.

 Academic career

 Woodruff spent the later part of his career as a faculty member at Pennsylvania State University in State College, Pennsylvania and Millikin University in Decatur, Illinois.

 Death

 Woodruff died of a heart attack on March 20, 1944, in State College, Pennsylvania.